palantir/atlasdb/docs/source/schemas/tables_and_indices.rst

    You may define an arbitrary number of row components.
 However, for compatibility with key-value-services where cell sizes are restricted, AtlasDB enforces a maximum length of Cell.MAX_NAME_LENGTH (= 1500) bytes on row names.
-Please ensure that your rows remain within that size.
+Please ensure that your rows will remain within that size **for all possible inputs** - be especially careful with component values that users may be able to define arbitrarily.

 .. _tables-and-indices-partitioners: